 \subsubsection{Comparison between uncompressed fusion and periodic feature selection}

-A direct comparison between the configuration without feature compression and the strongest periodic feature compression strategies revealed statistically significant reductions in classification accuracy when structured feature compression was applied at fixed ensembling levels.
-To ensure methodological consistency, the best performing setups within each feature compression family were selected as comparators: periodic SFE (at levels 3, 6, and 9) for binary classification and periodic Attention (at levels 3, 6, and 9) for multi-class classification.
-Both employed the OOF-strict pruning variant, aligned with the pruning scheme of the without feature compression setting.
-In the binary classification context, the configuration without feature compression achieved a higher average accuracy of 88.52 ± 1.46\%, compared to 88.02 ± 2.12\% (see \autoref{tab:grandaverageperformances_of_binaryandmulticlassclassification_merged}) under periodic SFE.
-This performance gap was supported by a statistically significant difference in estimated marginal means (EMM = 0.885 vs. 0.881; 95\% CI = [0.881, 0.890] vs. [0.876, 0.885]; $p = .019$, FDR-corrected).
-Similarly, in the multi-class setting, the without feature compression variant achieved a higher average accuracy of 94.10 ± 0.94\%, compared to 93.29 ± 0.98\% (see \autoref{tab:grandaverageperformances_of_binaryandmulticlassclassification_merged}) for periodic Attention.
-This difference was likewise statistically significant (EMM = 0.941 vs. 0.933; 95\% CI = [0.936, 0.946] vs. [0.928, 0.938]; $p < .001$, FDR-corrected).
-See \autoref{fig:featureselectioncomparison}B for visual comparison.
-The statistical comparison results between no feature compression and periodic feature selection is shown in \autoref{tab:lmm_nofs_vs_periodic}.
+A direct comparison between the no-compression configuration and the corresponding OOF-strict periodic compression variants showed statistically significant accuracy reductions when compression was applied at fixed levels.
+For methodological consistency, the best-performing periodic setup within each compression family was used as the comparator, namely periodic SFE at levels 3, 6, and 9 for binary classification and periodic Attention at levels 3, 6, and 9 for multi-class classification.
+Both comparators employed OOF-strict pruning, matching the pruning scheme used in the no-compression setting.
+In binary classification, no compression achieved 88.52 $\pm$ 1.46\% accuracy versus 88.02 $\pm$ 2.12\% for periodic SFE (see \autoref{tab:grandaverageperformances_of_binaryandmulticlassclassification_merged}), and this gap was supported by a significant difference in estimated marginal means (EMM = 0.885 vs. 0.881; 95\% CI = [0.881, 0.890] vs. [0.876, 0.885]; $p = .019$, FDR-corrected).
+In multi-class classification, no compression achieved 94.10 $\pm$ 0.94\% versus 93.29 $\pm$ 0.98\% for periodic Attention (see \autoref{tab:grandaverageperformances_of_binaryandmulticlassclassification_merged}), with a similarly significant EMM difference (EMM = 0.941 vs. 0.933; 95\% CI = [0.936, 0.946] vs. [0.928, 0.938]; $p < .001$, FDR-corrected).
+A visual comparison is provided in \autoref{fig:featureselectioncomparison}B, and the corresponding statistical results are reported in \autoref{tab:lmm_nofs_vs_periodic}.